JHU HIT-COVID - CoronaNet Taxonomy Map

 type_2 = 'Closure and Regulation of Schools',

-target_who_what = 'All Residents (Citizen Residents + Foreign Residents)')
+target_who_what = 'All Residents (Citizen Residents + Foreign Residents)')4.23 Screening within

 mutate(